Fake leads drain your budget. But that’s not the only problem with bad lead data.

 - Map the certificate URL into a field inside your CRM.

-You can learn more about setting up TrustedForm to retain Facebook lead ads Certificates here.
+You can learn more about setting up TrustedForm to retain Facebook lead ads certificates here.

 Sign up to get started or request a free demo to get all the answers you are looking for.